educorzo/Rover/README.md

-# Rover
+# Mars Rover kata
-A Rover kata to add some design patterns
+A kata to add some design patterns